nikitavoloboev/data/productivity/flow/Rules.md

 ## GitHub
 - Add appropriate topics to each repo.
-- Make many experiments and share them (add the experiments to the bottom of the mindnode map so they are not seen instantly)
+- Make many experiments and share them.
+- Add credits to repos and acknowledge work of people I am using.

 ## GitHub README
 - Use HTML for rendering images as I have more control on the size and things.